chungquantin/drink/examples/chain-extension/README.md

 # Testing a chain extension

+TODO: Replace with precompile example since chain extensions are deprecated in pallet-revive.

 This example shows how you can use `drink` to test a chain extension.

 From the perspective of a contract implementation or writing tests there is nothing special (i.e., more than usual) that you have to do to interact with a chain extension.